Melbourne Aces: Withdrawal from the ABL

-On 28 April 2025, after what the club described as "years of discussions with the ABL regarding unresolved concerns," the Melbourne Aces announced their decision to withdraw from the ABL ahead of the 2025–26 season.
-They announced they would be playing in the Korea Baseball Organization's Ulsan-KBO Fall League beginning in October 2025 and hosting several games against KBO clubs at Melbourne Ballpark in January and February 2026.
+On April 28, 2025, after what the club described as "years of discussions with the ABL regarding unresolved concerns," the Melbourne Aces announced their decision to withdraw from the ABL ahead of the 2025–26 season.
+They also announced plans to compete in the Korea Baseball Organization's Ulsan-KBO Fall League beginning in October 2025, while hosting several games against KBO clubs at Melbourne Ballpark in January and February 2026.